-IF YOU ARE PREGNANT, SO IS YOUR SKIN.
+IF YOU'RE PREGNANT, SO IS YOUR SKIN.
 THE RIGHT SKIN CARE DURING AND AFTER PREGNANCY.

 Pregnancy.
 An exciting and, for many women, initially unfamiliar time.
 Many questions come up that you have never asked yourself before.
 When you're pregnant, you're no longer just thinking for yourself.
 You want your baby to be born healthy, protected and safe.